Getting Started

 Stablecoins: $USDC, $USDT, $DAI

 Subscriptions on BackedBy are paid in “stablecoin” tokens: $USDC, $USDT, and/or $DAI.
-Stablecoins are unique cryptocurrency tokens because unlike other cryptocurrency tokens which can fluctuate in value, USDC tokens are always worth $1US Dollar.
+Stablecoins are unique cryptocurrency tokens because unlike other cryptocurrency tokens, which can fluctuate in value, USDC tokens are always worth $1US Dollar.
 That means you can buy $100 worth of USDC tokens and trade them back to US dollars at any point.
-Some people keep hundreds in their wallets just because it’s so much cheaper to send money that way.

 If you’d like to read more about the three most popular coins, here they are: Circle, Tether, and Dai.